davenport22/plando/README.md

 - In the Firebase Console, go to the **Storage** section in the left-hand menu.
 - Click **Get started** and follow the on-screen prompts to set up your storage bucket.
-- **IMPORTANT:** When prompted, select the same location for your Storage bucket that you chose for your Firestore database.
-A mismatch in regions can cause errors.
-If you're unsure, your App Hosting backend is set to `europe-west1`, which is a good choice for both services.
+- **CRITICAL:** When prompted for a location, you **MUST** select the same location as your Firestore database.
+A mismatch in regions will cause errors.
+  - To find your Firestore location, go to the **Firestore Database** section in the Firebase console.
+The location is shown at the top of the data viewer (e.g., `eur3 (europe-west)` or `nam5 (us-central)`).
+  - Your App Hosting backend is in `europe-west1`, which is a good choice for both services if you are starting fresh.
 - You can use the default security rules for development.
 - Once created, your bucket will have a URL like `gs://your-project-id.appspot.com`.
 The part `your-project-id.appspot.com` is your **Storage Bucket** name.